camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     + 6 mil

 * Default drawing grid: **50 mils** (default for Eeschema)
-    But you can use any increment of 10 mils as necessary e.g:
+    But you can use smaller grids as necessary e.g:
-    + 40 mil
+    + 25 mil
-    + 30 mil ... etc.
+    + 10 mil ... etc.
     When drawing resistors, capacitors, transistors ...etc,
     you need finer details.